 Our support for developing the capacity for action is aimed at the following types of projects:

-- Initiatives that actors in a given community or network would like to undertake (or have already undertaken) to mobilize and agree on a shared vision for improving living conditions in their community and the educational success of young people in particular.
-Such initiatives do not have to be focused exclusively on educational success, however, or limited to children and youth from conception to adulthood.
-This does not imply that all partnerships have to be in place and ready to go.
-What we need to see is a desire to work towards creating sustainable conditions, focusing on collaborative effort and mobilizing legitimate, recognized actors in the community (including actors in less traditional sectors), and including citizen participation.
+- Initiatives that actors in a community or network would like to undertake (or have already undertaken) to mobilize and agree on a shared vision for improving living conditions in their community and encouraging the development of their young people’s full potential.
+Such initiatives do not have to be focused exclusively on developing potential, however, or limited to children and youth from conception to adulthood.
+All partnerships do not necessarily have to be in place and ready to go.
+What we need to see is a desire to work on creating sustainable conditions, focusing on collaborative effort, and mobilizing legitimate, recognized actors in the community (including actors in less traditional sectors), and including citizen participation.

-- Initiatives more directly linked to the prevention of poverty through educational success included in the shared vision.
+- Initiatives more directly linked to the prevention of poverty and the development of young people’s full potential included in the shared vision.

 - Providing access to networks or resources (tools, data, expertise, support, opportunities for dialogue and citizen participation) that further skills development, innovation and achieving the vision (such as changing practices, collaborative efforts, communication and influence/advocacy, innovation, succession, lessons learned and evaluation, etc.).

 How does the Chagnon Foundation plan to evaluate the outcomes of its support and its partners' initiatives?